dubhcait/frontend-masters-react-workshop/src/04/README.md

-# Exercise 04 - Guarded Transitions
+# Exercise 04

-In this exercise, we'll model what happens when the timer runs out using [guarded transitions](https://xstate.js.org/docs/guides/guards.html).
+In this exercise, we'll play with services, these are promises that we need the results of not like our fire and forget actions.

 ## Goals